DanilGizdatullin/predict_future_sales/README.md

    * Add number of days in each month ('days' column)
    * Add 'item_shop_first_sale' - how long months ago first sale of current item in current shop was made
    * Add 'item_first_sale' -  how long months ago first sale of current item was made

+As a result we have new file in *processed_data* directory:
+* complete_dataframe_with_features.csv

+## 3. Train, Validation and Test Split.
+In this step we divide *complete_dataframe_with_features.csv* into 2 different groups of data:
+1. *train - validation - test* - this group consists of:
+   * Train data (x_train.npy, y_train.npy 'date_block_num' from 4 to 31) which will be used to train our models
+   * Validation data (x_valid.npy, y_valid.npy 'date_block_num' equal to 32) which will be used to find optimal hyper-parameters
+   * Test data (x_test.npy, y_test.npy 'date_block_num' equal to 33) which will be used to evaluate models

+2. *train - test* - this group consists of:
+   * Train data (x_train.npy, y_train.npy 'date_block_num' from 4 to 33) which will be used to train models for final prediction
+   * Test data (x_test.npy 'date_block_num' equal to 34) which will be used to make a final prediction and result submission